Seasawher/Seasawher/README.md

 ## 📫 Contact, SNS, Blogs

-* [Twitter](https://twitter.com/seasawher)...I have an twitter account, but please do not contact me here.
+* [Twitter](https://twitter.com/seasawher)...I have a Twitter account, but please do not contact me here.

 * [Blog](https://seasawher.hatenablog.com/)...My blog on math.